teckWing/sofa-scrape/README.md

 ```

 Go to [sofascore.com](https://sofascore.com) and search for the league of interest.
 Note down the link and the number of rounds in the season.
-Execute the command below filling the respective fields, for example:
+Execute the command below giving the respective arguments, for example:

 ``` sh
 > python get_matches_links.py \